-add_item (source_path, destination_path, recursive=False)
+add_item (source_path, destination_path, recursive=False, external_checksum=None, checksum algorithm=None, params)

 Add a file or directory to be transfered.
 If the item is a symlink to a file or directory, the file or directory at the target of the symlink will be transfered.